genderkit/genderkit/_articles/exercise.md

 ---
 title: Exercise
 weighting: 2
+feature:
+  image: /assets/images/articles/exercise.jpg
+  caption: "A person using a skateboard"
 ---

 You may consider exercise to improve physical fitness but also to improve mental health and fitness.
 You may also be interested in changing body shape by developing muscle.